sradc/sradc.github.io/_posts/2020-02-28-implementing-naive-bayes-in-python.md

     - Allows us to make predictions for multiple vectors that have been stored in a matrix, of width `M`

-**The section <a href="#background-to-first-implementation">"Background to first implementation"</a> explains the theory of the method in more detail.**
+**The section <a href="#Background-to-first-implementation">"Background to first implementation"</a> explains the theory of the method in more detail.**

 ---

 ## Second implementation

 *Like the first implementation but modified to use smoothing and log probabilities.
-More explanation in <a href="#background-to-second-implementation">"Background to second implementation"</a>.*
+More explanation in <a href="#Background-to-second-implementation">"Background to second implementation"</a>.*

 ### Train model